jfalcon/rs_challenge/README.md

 git clone https://github.com/ReWattInc/rs_challenge.git
 ```

-- Run `npm install` in both the root directory and react-ui folder
+- Run `npm install` in both the root directory and client folder

 - `npm run start` executed from the root will start a node server for the backend on localhost:5000

-- `npm run start` executed from /react-ui will launch the frontend web process on localhost:3000
+- `npm run start` executed from /client will launch the frontend web process on localhost:3000

 The workspace contains boilerplate code for a simple fullstack app.
 You are tasked with adding the frontend and backend code necessary to allow some basic user interaction with the following APIs: